akfaiz/go-mailgen/README.md

 - **Inline CSS**: Ensures compatibility across major email clients.
 - **Template-Based**: Use pre-built or custom templates for rapid development.
 - **Easy Integration**: Works effortlessly with popular Go mail libraries like go-mail.
-- **Dynamic Components Ordering**: Add components like buttons, tables, and lines in any order you want.
+- **Chainable Methods**: Add content, actions, and tables in a straightforward manner.
+- **Global Configuration**: Set default sender, product information, and theme for all emails.

 ## Installation